b-cubed-eu/invasimapr/README.md

-To evaluate how **species functional traits, environmental conditions**, and their **interactions** influence species abundances, we use a **Generalized Linear Mixed Model (GLMM)**.
-This framework:
+To evaluate how **species functional traits, environmental conditions**, and their **interactions** influence species abundances, we use a **Generalized Linear Mixed Model (GLMM)** to:

-- Quantifies the separate and combined effects of traits and environment.
+- Quantify the separate and combined effects of traits and environment.
-- Controls for repeated observations of the same species and sites via **random intercepts**, accounting for non-independence and spatial structure.
+- Control for repeated observations of the same species and sites via **random intercepts**, accounting for non-independence and spatial structure.
-- Is flexible enough to predict how hypothetical (invader) species might perform in new environments.
+- Allow the flexibility to predict how hypothetical (invader) species might perform in new environments.

 We use the **Tweedie** error distribution, which is well-suited to ecological count data because it handles **overdispersion** and **many